FAXES/Documentation/FaxStore/API/types.md

 The `String` object is used to represent and manipulate a sequence of characters.
 Strings are useful for holding data that can be represented in text form.

 #### Array
-The `Array` object, as with arrays in other programming languages, enables storing a collection of multiple items under a single variable name
+The `Array` object, as with arrays in other programming languages, enables storing a collection of multiple items under a single variable name.

+#### Boolean
+A `true` or `false` value.

 #### Timestamp
 A `Timestamp` is represented as an Integer which is formated by the number of milliseconds elapsed since the epoch, which is defined as the midnight at the beginning of January 1, 1970, UTC.